 authentic Chinese chicken and sweetcorn soup

 When it comes to keeping to traditional Chinese cooking, you have to try this Chinese chicken and sweetcorn soup.
-It is made up of very few ingredients such as garlic, ginger, sweetcorn, chicken stock, chicken and spring onions.
+It is made up of very few ingredients such as garlic, ginger, sweetcorn, chicken stock, chicken and spring onions simmered in a saucepan.
 Hence, the soup is perfect for making a cheap meal during the week, as it contains inexpensive ingredients.
 It is generally seasoned with a variety of sauces.
 These include soy sauce and of course the addition of sesame oil.
 However, if you don’t have these at home you won’t ruin the integrity of the soup.
 Ultimately, what gives this Chinese soup its nutritional value and originality is the addition of egg, which also gives a creamy consistency.
 So, you too can make an authentic Chinese chicken and sweetcorn soup wherever you are, and it will still taste as if it’s been made in China!

 chicken and sweetcorn soups with grohe red